You add a KMS to your vCenter Server system from the vSphere Web Client or by using the public API.

-If your environment includes multiple KMS clusters, and you delete the default cluster, you must set another default explicitly.
+- If your environment includes multiple KMS clusters, and you delete the default cluster, you must set the default explicitly.
 See Set the Default KMS Cluster.

-Verify that the key server is in the VMware Compatibility Guide for Key Management Servers (KMS) and is KMIP 1.1 compliant, and that it can be a symmetric key foundry and server.
+- Verify that the key server is in the vSphere Compatibility Matrices and is KMIP 1.1 compliant, and that it can be a symmetric key foundry and server.

 - Log in to the vCenter Server system with the vSphere Web Client.